Yes that’s right, I needed a surge protector for my garage door opener. I found the perfect one (below).

 – Right angle plug keeps it tidy.

-I currently use three of the Tripp Lite isobar Ultra’s.
+I currently use several of the Tripp Lite isobar Ultra’s.

 2. TV / DirecTV satellite box / Roku / DVD player / Stereo receiver